Lopburi, Thailand’s Monkey City: 2026 Visitor’s Guide

 Getting to Lopburi

 • By Train: The easiest and most scenic option.
-Regular trains run from Bangkok’s Hua Lamphong and Don Mueang stations.
-The journey takes 2 to 2.5 hours and the station is centrally located, within walking distance of the main sites.
+Regular trains run from Bangkok, and the journey usually takes around 2 to 2.5 hours.
+Lopburi railway station is centrally located, within walking distance of the main historic sites.

-• By Bus: Buses depart from Mo Chit Bus Terminal in Bangkok, but note they don’t stop directly in the old city center.
+• By Bus: Buses depart from Mo Chit Bus Terminal in Bangkok, but they do not stop directly in the old city center.

-• By Car: Renting a car provides the most flexibility, allowing you to also visit nearby attractions like the sunflower fields (in season).
+• By Car: Renting a car gives you the most flexibility and makes it easier to combine Lopburi with nearby attractions, such as the sunflower fields in season.

 Where to Stay in Lopburi